O Captain My Captain Explanation

 Decoding the Metaphors: Ship, Voyage, and Captain

 The poem's central metaphor is the ship, representing the United States struggling through the Civil War.
-The voyage itself symbolizes the arduous journey towards the Union's preservation and the abolition of slavery.
+Still, the voyage itself symbolizes the arduous journey towards the Union's preservation and the abolition of slavery.
 The storm encountered during the voyage metaphorically embodies the trials and tribulations faced by the nation during the war—battles, losses, political divisions, and the constant threat of disintegration.
 This is not a smooth, predictable voyage; it’s a tempestuous journey testing the limits of the nation's resilience.

 Analyzing the Structure and Poetic Devices